glolichen/MathematicsProgrammingLanguage/README.md

 # Mathematics Programming Language

 A really cursed language where you wrote code that looks like mathematical proofs.
-Inspired by Shakespeare Programming Language
+Inspired by [Shakespeare Programming Language](https://en.wikipedia.org/wiki/Shakespeare_Programming_Language), where programs appear like Shakespearean plays.

 ## Variables